Reduction of bielliptic surfaces: Bielliptic surfaces and good reduction

 Then we have

-and the right-hand side acts on $T$.
+and the right-hand side acts on $T$ canonically.
 Therefore we get the desired action.

-By the minimality of $X$ (see \cite[Theorem 10.21]{Badescu2001}), one can extend the above action to $\sigma \colon A' \times X \rightarrow X$ (since $A'$ is an elliptic curve, it is enough to extend the action of generic point).
+By the minimality of $X$ (see \cite[Theorem 10.21]{Badescu2001}), one can extend the above action to $\sigma \colon A' \times X \rightarrow X$ (since $A'$ is an elliptic curve, it is enough to extend the action of the generic point of $A'$).
 Let $n$ be the intersection number of a fiber of $\alb$ and a fiber of $g$.
-Then we have a diagram